SAP-samples/teched2025-IN260/exercises/Excercise_05.md

 ![IN260 Figure 05.08](assets/IN260_05.08.png)

-## Step 09 - Build Overlay MAG
+## Step 09 - Build Overlay MAG (Mapping Guideline)
 You're now ready with all the customizations and assignments in the Trading Partner MIG.
 It is now necessary to create the code value mappings accordingly.
-Therefore, you should make the trading partner MAG for the second BTA (Business Transaction Activity) **01.b) Sales Order Response** according to the following steps:
+Therefore, you should create the Overlay MAG for the second BTA (Business Transaction Activity) **01.b) Sales Order Response - Outbound** according to the following steps:
 - (a) Open **Design → MAGs** to view the MAG list and click **Create** and choose **Overlay MAG** to open the wizard.
 - (b) For the base MAG, search for:
   `01.b) #IN260-BASE# - SAP IDOC ORDRSP.ORDERS05 -to- UN/EDIFACT D.96A ORDRSP` and select this base MAG to move to the next step.